romanchereshnev/ads_classification/README.md

 Because I do not know the full business processes (I do not know which are more crucial: precision or recall) I decided to focus on F1-score.

 ## Files
-* main.py - contains entry point for classification.
-If varibale "load" equal to True, than script load pre-trained model.
-Set this valiable to False to re-train the model.
+* `utils.py - contains function from notebooks.`
-* helpers.py - contains several functions that process data.
+* `helpers.py - contains several functions that process data.`
-* fasttext_classifier.py - old script that I wrote some time ago.
-Contains a better interface for fastText.
+* `fasttext_classifier.py - old script that I wrote some time ago.
+Contains a better interface for fastText.`
-* model - pre-trained model.
+* `requirements.txt - packages versions.`
-* sentences.pkl - fastText vectorized sentences.
-If you delete this file script will create new vectors and save them into sentences.pkl.
+* `1.
+Create data.ipynb - jupyter notebook with data preprocessing steps and creating embedding vectors.`
+* `2.
+Ads classification.ipynb - jupyter notebook with the main results of sequence labeling of advertisements.`
+* `3.
+Ads classification without stop words.ipynb - jupyter notebook with experements without stop words.`
+* `4.
+Ads classification with lemmatization and without stop words.ipynb - jupyter notebook with experements without stop words and with lemmatized text.`